moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/rate_limiting_simplification/_index.md

 ### Publishing Rate Limits

-One advantage of having all rate limits declared in YAML is a centralised source of truth for limits that are imposed on requests to GitLab.com.
+One advantage of having all rate limits declared in YAML in a centralized source of truth for limits that are imposed on requests to GitLab.com.
 This YAML can be parsed then published to our documentation or handbook, allowing for greater transparency for our users.
 An added bonus is that any changes to the service would automatically update our documentation, and save manual updates needing to be published.

 ### Confidential Rate Limits